 Even without the economic effects, however, the simple fact that the process requires both government visibility and accountability would have prevented a number of criminals from otherwise taking possession.
 The more thorough background check element of the NFA would have prevented the recent Texas church shooting; here, the shooter had already been denied a concealed carry permit due to such a background check, yet was still able to purchase the rifle.
 Had the rifle been under NFA, he wouldn’t ever have been allowed to take possession of it.
 Obviously, there’s something in the system about him that was enough to fail a background check had he been put through a real one.

 I’ve watched the gun community change dramatically over the years, and today’s gun culture is far detached from the once even-tempered, responsible gun owner that is its heritage.
 The beliefs that gun owners hold to as truths today are not rightfully the values of the founding fathers, but rather a product of good marketing.
-While the NRA has long spent millions selling the freedom loving militia-man image to gun owners, founding fathers like Ben Franklin took the position that “only a virtuous people are capable of freedom.
-As nations become more corrupt and vicious, they have more need of masters.”
-A recent study showed the people who feel the most empowered by guns are white, socially alienated, financially unstable individuals who have a strong belief that violence against government may be necessary, and oppose mental health checks.
-There’s an image for you.
+While the NRA has long spent hundreds of millions selling the freedom loving militia-man image to gun owners, founding fathers like Ben Franklin took the position that the more vicious people became, the heavier regulation they required.
+A recent study concluded that the people who feel most empowered by guns are white, socially alienated, financially unstable individuals who have a strong belief that violence against government may be necessary, and oppose mental health checks.
+This is exactly the crowd today’s NRA seems to be catering to.

 The gun industry, meanwhile, manipulates many into buying more of their products to protect themselves from the gun crimes that happen in this country they helped create.
 They’ve lobbied to make sure criminals can get firearms so that they can sell the same firearms to others to protect themselves against the criminals: this is not far from how organized crime operates.